 Can Law Enforcement Detect Marijuana Use With a DWI Test?

 If an officer thinks a driver is indeed driving while intoxicated, the officer may administer a breathalyzer test or ask the driver to submit to a urine or blood sample.
-Refusing to agree to a DWI test could result in the driver losing their license.
+Refusing to agree to a DWI test (or marijuana DWI Test) could result in the driver losing their license.

 Why You Need a Lawyer If You Have Been Charged with Driving Under the Influence of Marijuana